andresoviedo/google-drive-ftp-adapter/README.md

 (f) fixed, (i) improved, (n) new feature

+- v1.3.0 (01/12/2017)
+  - (f) #16 Configurable binding address
+  - (f) #15 Configurable user home directory
 - v1.2.3 (07/04/2016)
   - (f) Controlling of google drive service user rate limit.
 Set to 5/req/user/sec Fixes issue #6
   - (f) Fixed bug when receiving CWD command we were removing first character of folder
 - v1.2.2 (27/10/2015)
   - (f) fixes a issue with Windows (8.1) Explorer FTP, which sends CWD commands with trailing path separator
   - (f) decoding an encoded filename did result in a different name on Windows as filename was made lower case, so use the lower case name just internally.
 - v1.2.1 (12/12/2015)
   - (n) "Hack" to force cache to refetch folder info (refresh folder or type "dir" 3 times in ftp)
   - (i) Updated to latest version 1.20.0 of google-api-services-drive.jar
   - (f) Removed not used permissions for the google authorization.
 Now only DRIVE & DRIVE_METADATA used
 - v1.2.0 (10/10/2015)
   - (n) support for assembly application into jar-with-dependencies.jar
   - (n) support for configuration.properties
   - (n) new properties can be configured like "ftp.user", "ftp.pass" "os.illegalCharacters"
 - v1.1.0 (09/10/2015)
   - (i) Complete refactoring to simplify design and to allow adding more features
   - (f) Illegal filename handling
   - (f) Fixed several issues.
 Tested with Beyond Compare, FileZilla & Telnet
 - v1.0.1
   - (f) Changed google drive updater task from 10 minute to 10 seconds polling